 Personal tip: Just want a snack?
 Drop by during lunch: Black Smoke serves sandwiches as ‘they’re served in the United States’.

-Must-know: Even if you’re not into meat or you’re vegetarian, no problemo, the menu will pleasantly surprise you!
+Must-know: Even if you’re not into meat or you’re a vegetarian, no problemo, the menu will pleasantly surprise you!

 I do recommend a visit the City Beer Brewery ‘De Koninck’ before your dinner.
+Check out if there is a Winter food/drink market in the neighborhood, ask the waiters.

 The picture is the plate of the menu: Low and Slow (42 euro).